Three... Extremes: Box

 Kyoko, a 25-year-old novelist, frequently experiences nightmares of her past as a circus performer.
-Back when she was 10 years old, Kyoko worked in a circus with her twin sister Shoko and their benefactor Higata.
+When she was 10 years old, Kyoko worked in a circus with her twin sister Shoko and their benefactor Higata.
 Kyoko felt that Higata was favoring Shoko over her when he praised her after a performance.
 When Shoko was training, Kyoko forced and locked her into a box.
 However, Higata watched the incident and tried to rescue her, only for Kyoko to scar him in the face and then accidentally set the box on fire.
 Since then, Kyoko is haunted with guilt and wants to apologize to her sister.
 She is also struck uncannily by her literature publisher, Yoshii, who is a doppelgänger of Higata, except that he is more caring to her.

 One day, Kyoko follows an invitation to her old circus, only to discover the box containing Shoko's burned remains.
 She is confronted by Higata, who is distraught after the incident and tells her that both Kyoko and Shoko are important to him, but only as one entity.
 After luring her into kissing him, he forces her into a plastic sack, fits it into a box, then buries it in the nearby snowy ground.
 However, it is revealed that the entire event of the film is just another dream of Kyoko, who in reality has been conjoined with Shoko since birth.
 The sisters exit the house to meet with Higata/Yoshii, both indeed the same person.